Skip to main content

 note

-In the production environment, all monitoring addons are disabled by default when installing KubeBlocks.
-You can enable these addons but it is highly recommended to build your monitoring system or purchase a third-party monitoring service.
+In the production environment, all monitoring Addons are disabled by default when installing KubeBlocks.
+You can enable these Addons but it is highly recommended to build your monitoring system or purchase a third-party monitoring service.
 For details, refer to Monitoring.

 1. Enable the monitoring function.